Summit on Human Dignity 2020

 Water Is Life: A New Ethic for Our Most Sacred Resource

 March 2 through March 12, 2020

-A forum to examine and address the widespread injustices related to public health in light of the Gospel's call to respect and promote the human dignity of each person.
+A forum to examine and address water conservation in light of the Gospel's call to respect and promote the human dignity of each person.

 Mission Statement Introduction

 Investor Micheal Burry became somewhat of a household name during the Great Recession of 2008.
 He made millions by betting against or “shorting” the housing bubble.
 The epilogue of his story told in the book “The Big Short” reveals that Burry has now taken the money he made predicting the collapse of the housing market and has invested it in another commodity he believes is on the verge of a collapse — water.
 According to the first U.S. Intelligence Community Assessment of Global Water Security, “By 2030 humanity's annual global water requirements will exceed current sustainable water supplies by 40%.
 Absent major policy interventions, water insecurity will generate widespread social and political instability and could even contribute to state failure in regions important to U.S. national security.”